AnyBody/anybody-tutorial/Scaling/lesson4.rst

-Lesson 4: Including a Custom Scaling Law
+Lesson 2: Including a Custom Scaling Law
 ========================================

-This lesson explains how we can utilize our own custom scaling function which we designed in Lesson 3 and combine it with other scaling laws, e.g. the scaling laws introduced in Lesson 1 and Lesson 2.
+This lesson explains how we can utilize our own custom scaling function which we designed in Lesson 3 and combine it with other scaling laws.

+.. seealso:: The section on scaling in the AMMR documentation.

-Preparing the model for introduction of subject-specific scaling
+Preparing for subject-specific scaling
 ----------------------------------------------------------------

 When creating a musculoskeletal model, we have to decide on the dimensions of the model components.
-Lessons 1 and 2 described how anthropometric regression equations and body measurements can be used to define these dimensions.
+The Scaling section in the AMMR documentation described how anthropometric regression equations and body measurements can be used to define these dimensions.
 However, the most precise models include subject-specific geometries of the bones.
 To explain how we can include